wirl-ice/iceberg-beacon-track-database-tools/README.md

 ## References

-- For detailed documentation and usage, see...(sphinx to come..)
+- For detailed documentation and usage, see https://wirl-ice.github.io/iceberg-beacon-track-database-tools/